Governikus/AusweisApp/docs/sdk/ios.rst

 The interface ``AusweisApp2.h`` of the SDK for iOS is provided as **C-Header** that you need to import/include into your application.
-It grants access to start and shutdown a separate background thread with the integrated AusweisApp2 core.
+It grants access to start and shutdown a separate background thread with the integrated
+|AppName| core.

-After you established a connection to the AusweisApp2 SDK your application can send :doc:`commands` and receive :doc:`messages`.
+After you established a connection to the |AppName| SDK your application can send :doc:`commands` and receive :doc:`messages`.